2023 Ohio State Buckeyes football team: vs Maryland

 Maryland would get the ball to open the second half, and would drive right down the field, capping the drive with a 9-yard scramble for a touchdown by Tagovailoa to take a 17–10 lead.
 Ohio State would respond with their best offensive drive of the day, with McCord finding receivers Emeka Egbuka and Julian Fleming for big gains before a 4-yard touchdown run by Trayanum tied the game at 17.
 Maryland's next drive would be marked by a big hit delivered by Burke, before on third-and-10 Tagovailoa threw an errant pass to Lathan Ransom who easily intercepted the pass to give Ohio State good field position.
 Ohio State's ensuing drive would reach the Maryland 6 before stalling, which led to a chip-shot field goal by Fielding to give Ohio State a 20–17 lead.
-On Maryland's next drive, a Tagovailoa quarterback draw on third-and-9 was snuffed out by Sonny Styles, forcing a Maryland punt to end the third quarter.
+On Maryland's next drive, a Tagovailoa quarterback draw on third-and-9 was stopped by Sonny Styles, forcing a Maryland punt to end the third quarter.
 On Ohio State's next drive, Egbuka would suffer a lower-body injury and was forced to leave the game; he would not return.
 Ohio State would then push the ball down the field, with McCord finding Harrison Jr. on an over-the-shoulder catch to convert 2nd-and-33, before finding Cade Stover wide open for a 44-yard touchdown pass to give Ohio State a 27–17 lead.
 Maryland would then turn it over on downs inside their own territory after calling four straight run plays.
 Ohio State would capitalize with a touchdown pass from McCord to Harrison Jr. to take a 34–17 lead, which came after another Harrison Jr. touchdown catch was nullified by an illegal motion penalty on Xavier Johnson.
 Maryland would promptly go three-and-out, with Hall sacking Tagovailoa on second down.
 Ohio State would add a 41-yard field goal by Fielding to put the final score at 37–17.

 The game marked coach Ryan Day's 50th career win.
 He tied Barry Switzer as the second-fastest coach to reach 50 wins, doing it in just 56 games (behind Boise State's Chris Petersen).
 For their efforts in the game, Harrison Jr. and Proctor were named the Big Ten's offensive and defensive players of the week.
 Harrison Jr. caught eight passes for 163 yards and a touchdown, while Proctor finished with seven tackles, 1.5 tackles for loss, and a pick-six.